 In 2014 he obtained the National Scientific Qualification as full professor in the sector 11/D2 - Methodologies of Teaching, Special Education and Educational Research.

 From 2002 to 2011 he taught Network Technology, Knowledge Flow and Human Resources Development at the University of Turin.

-From 2016 he is Member of the Doctorate School Committee of the PhD Course in Digital Humanities at the University of Genoa where he teaches Network Enhanced Learning and Online-Education Design.
+From 2016 he is member of the faculty board of the doctoral school in Digital Humanities at the University of Genoa where he teaches Network Enhanced Learning and Online-Education Design.

 He has worked in the field of Educational Technology since 1985 studying the use of ICT in formal, non-formal and informal learning in different contexts (school, university, organisation/enterprise).
 In this field he has (a) managed several projects and scientific activities, (b) developed ICT applications and educational design approaches to support networked collaborative learning, and (c) studied the relationship between technology enhanced learning and knowledge flows.
 A particular area of interest is the use of network technologies to support the processes of social and educational inclusion.

 In 1995 he obtained the Online Education Certificate at the British Open University - Institute for Educational Technology - discussing the theme “Teaching and Learning Online: design, development, implementation and evaluation”.

 In 1998 he was appointed member of a special commission of the Italian Ministry of Education established to define the national guidelines on the use of ICT in in-service teacher training.